MawalMohammed/Circular-Dependency/README.md

 # Circular-Dependency-in-GRL
-This plugin is used to help detect and correct dependency cycles in GRL.
+This plugin is used to help detect and correct dependency cycles in GRL Models.
 The source code and a downloadable version of the pulgin are provided.

 Important notes: